Volkopat/Mini-Evolve/README.md

 python3 -m app.evolution_loop
 ```
 This will:
-1. Remove and re-initialize the program database at the start of the run.
+1. Remove and re-initialize all three databases (program, prompt, and evaluator) at the start of the run.
-2. Load the seed program for the selected problem.
+2. Load the seed program, seed prompt, and seed evaluator for the selected problem.
-3. Run the evolutionary loop for the configured number of generations, generating, evaluating, and selecting programs.
+3. Run the triple co-evolutionary loop for the configured number of generations, generating, evaluating, and selecting programs, prompts, and evaluators in parallel.
 4. Log progress to the console and `log/evolution.log`.

 ### Utility Tools